databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_setsrid(tile, srid)

-    Set the SRID of the raster tile as an EPSG code.
+    Set the SRID of the tile tile as an EPSG code.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :param srid: The SRID to set
     :type srid: Column (IntegerType)